Shahrokh Shah: Second reign

 The political situation in Khorasan was made unstable by these events.
 The tribal chiefs effectively rendered Shahrokh a figurehead, as they began to fight amongst themselves.
 Shortly after the restoration of Shahrokh to the throne, Ahmad Shah Durrani launched an invasion into Khorasan and captured Herat after a siege lasting several months.
 He then besieged Mashhad before moving on to Nishapur on 10 November.
 The bitter cold wreaked havoc among his men and the resistance led by the governor Jafar Khan Bayat forced him to abandon the siege in early 1751.
 With Ahmad Shah Durrani gone, the conflicts among the local chieftains resumed.

 In 1751, the beglerbegi of Merv, Ali Naqi Khan Qajar, expelled Yusuf Ali Khan Jalayir from Mashhad.
 Later an alliance between Mir Alam Khan and Jafar Khan Za'faranlu, the Kurdish chieftain of Chenaran, took Mashhad from Ali Naqi Khan.
 In the spring of 1752, Mir Alam Khan expelled Jafar Khan Za'faranlu from Mashhad and allied with Yusuf Ali Khan.
 Four months later, Jafar Khan Za'faranlu regained Mashhad.
 In the Islamic year 1166 (November 1752 - October 1753), Mir Alam Khan regained Mashhad, imprisoned and blinded Yusuf Ali Khan, Jafar Khan Za'faranlu, and Amir Khan Qara'i.
-These tribal chieftains turned to Ahmad Shah Durrani for assistance, and on 1 May 1754 Ahmad Shah left the city of Kandahar and marched towards Khorasan.
+These tribal chieftains turned to Ahmad Shah Durrani for assistance, and on 1 May 1754, Ahmad Shah left the city of Kandahar and marched towards Khorasan, beginning his second campaign.
 In June-July 1754 Tun was captured, and on 23 July he began to besiege Mashhad.
 During the siege in the autumn of 1754 Mir Alam Khan was captured and executed by his former victims after the population of Sabzevar handed him over.
 On 1 December Mashhad surrendered to Ahmad Shah and on 9 May 1755 Shahrokh Shah was officially restored as king.